VIRGINIA GORDON

 DARBY BEND LAKES

 The Darby Bend Lakes area opened in May 2006.
 It features three large ex-quarry lakes, ideal for various water activities, such as fishing, canoeing and kayaking and non-motorized boating.
 One of the lakes has its own dog beach where your furry friends can swim with joy.
-The Darby Bend Lakes area is the center point for the annual Wag!
-Fest, a festival that brings thousands of four-legged guests and their two-legged handlers to the park every August.
+The Darby Bend Lakes area was the center point for the annual Wag!, a festival that brought thousands of four-legged guests and their two-legged handlers to the park every August.
+In 2024, when the long-time organizers of the festival retired from the project and left it on the point of cancellation, Metro Parks staff took up the reins and organized the first Bark Bash, which didn’t miss a beat or a bark as vendors, visitors, and four-legged furry friends made Prairie Oaks the dog capital of the world for six hours on a single Saturday in August.
+Bark Bash will continue in 2025 and onwards.

 Beaver Lake, another ex-quarry lake, is the heart of a 25-acre natural play area.
 Located in the northernmost part of the park, it is surrounded by the 0.9-mile Beaver Lake Trail, one of 10 trails in Prairie Oaks, totaling more than 17 miles, and including a 5.7-mile Bridle Trail.